aerospike/aerospike-monitoring/README.md

 # Aerospike Monitoring Stack
+This is now in **beta**.
+If you're an enterprise customer feel free to reach out to support with any questions.
+We appreciate feedback from community members on the [issues](https://github.com/aerospike/aerospike-monitoring/issues).

 <!-- 1.
 Run `docker-compose up` to download, build and run the docker images.
 To stop the containers, run `docker-compose down`
 1. Go to your browser and use the URL: `http://localhost:3000`.
 User/Pass is `admin/pass`